The multiplicity of abelian covers of splice quotient singularities: Examples

 \section{Examples}

 We will show some examples as an application of our result.
-Suppose that $\tX$ is the minimal good resolution; hence it satisfies the end curve condition.
+Suppose that $\X$ is a splice quotient and $\tX$ a good resolution satisfying the end curve condition.
+Let $\Gamma$ be the weighted dual graph associated with $\tX$.
 For a subgroup $H_1\subset H$, let $X_1=X^u/H_1$ and $Z=\gcd \cM^{H_1}$.
-We start with a remark which helps our computation.
+Note that $\gcd\cM^{H_1}=\gcd\cM^{H_1}_{gen}$ and that if $\cM^{H_1}$ satisfies the GCD condition then so does $\cM^{H_1}_{gen}$.
+Therefore if we obtain a good resolution on which $\cM^{H_1}$ satisfies the GCD condition and $\cO(-Z)$ is generated by global sections, then we can compute the multiplicity without gaining the generators of $\cM^{H_1}$.
+The following remark will be helpful for our computation.